ponelat/askanybook/README.md

 - Copy [.env.template](.env.template) to `.env`
 - Fill out, at least, the OpenAI API Key

-You can get an API key from https://platform.openai.com/account/api-keys
+- For docker-compose production, fill out the `SECRET_KEY_BASE` and optionally the `HTTP_BASIC_USERNAME` and `HTTP_BASIC_PASSWORD`

-To fill out the `SECRET_KEY_BASE`, you can locally run `rails secret` and use that output.
+> To fill out the `SECRET_KEY_BASE`, you can locally run `rails secret` and use that output.
 It is needed for running Rails in production environments and is mounted on the docker container when it is run.

+## Requirements

+This is a Ruby on Rails project with a Create-React-App front-end.

+- Ruby (3.1+ recommended)
+- Node.js (18+ recommended)
+- Docker (optional, for deployments)
+- API keys, see: [Environment](#environment) above.

+If you're a Nix(OS) geek, see [Set up in Nix](#set-up-in-nix) below for instructions.

+The front-end is in the [frontend/](frontend/) folder exclusively.
+The react server will proxy, see [https://create-react-app.dev](https://create-react-app.dev/docs/proxying-api-requests-in-development/) for more info.
+The Rails server will also respond to changes in `.rb` files.

+### Set up in Nix

+If you have Nix, you can simply run `nix-shell` and you should be good.
+This has been tested on x86_64.
+To add gems, you will need to run `nix/add-gem.sh <gemname>`, which will add to `Gemfile` and run `bundix` on the `Gemfile.lock`.
+Then you'll need to enter a new shell with `nix-shell` (from root folder).
+If you modify `Gemfile` manually, you can run `nix/bundle.sh` to only compile the `Gemfile.lock` to `gemset.nix`.
+To add npm packages, you can use npm as you would locally.

+### Testing

+Currently, only parts of the back-end have unit tests.
+These are aimed at the business logic around embeddings and how they work.
+To run the test suite:

+- `rails test`

+> **Note: The test suite is not a blocker for either committing code or building the Docker image.
+Please ensure tests pass manually before committing.

 ## The scripts

-Start by embedding a book, then you can ask it questions.
+Embedding is the process of taking a PDF and for each page, it requires of OpenAI a vector of numbers known as `embeddings`.
+These `embeddings` can be thought of as coordinates in AI-space.
+Two similar "ideas" will be close by in this coordinate system.
+As such a question and answer pair will be close together.

+With that we get the right context to ask the book a question, by sorting the pages of the PDF by how close they are to the question and then providing as much of that as we can inside a prompt for AI.

+You can embed the example `giraffe.pdf` book, or any PDF that you have permission to do so.

 > **Note:**
 > If you leave out `--name`, it will use `default`.
 This convention is true of the scripts as well as the web app.

+> **Warning:**
+> Any data you provide via the API/web/cli inputs may go through OpenAI, which falls under their Data Policies.
+See https://openai.com/policies/api-data-usage-policies for more info.

 ### Embedding a book